- ½ cup plus 1 tbsp almond flour

 Pancakes are typically viewed as one of those indulgent foods that you can never enjoy when you’re trying to be healthy or lose weight.
 Luckily, with some great gluten-free, low-carb and high-protein flours on the market today, you can prepare pancakes so that they are actually beneficial for your health — and waistline.

 My fluffy low-carb pancakes (that are also keto pancakes) are made with almond flour, grass-fed cream cheese and eggs.
-If you’re on a low carb diet or just trying to keep to a certain amount of carbs per day, try these delicious and nutritious pancakes — you’ll want to make them your new go-to breakfast!
+If you’re on a low-carb diet or just trying to keep to a certain amount of net carbs or carbs per day, try these delicious and nutritious pancakes — you’ll want to make them your new go-to breakfast!

 Health Benefits of a Low-Carb, High-Fat Diet

-When you follow a low carb diet, you are reducing the amount of glucose being consumed.
+When you follow a low-carb diet, you are reducing the amount of glucose being consumed.
 Without glucose, your body begins to burn fat for energy instead.
 And when you add healthy fats to your meals, like you do on a ketogenic diet, your body uses fat for energy, and you experience weight loss and improvements in your overall health.
 Keto recipes include foods like coconut oil, eggs, avocados, nuts and other healthy fats.

-What happens is your body goes into a state of ketosis, which means that most of its energy comes from ketone bodies that are created by the liver so that it can burn fat for fuel.
+What happens on the keto diet is your body goes into a state of ketosis, which means that most of its energy comes from ketone bodies that are created by the liver so it can burn fat for fuel.
 Ketones can burn fat more efficiently than carbs, and you become a “fat burner” rather than a “sugar burner.”

-Not only will a low carb, high fat diet help you to lose weight fast and reduce cravings, it also improves your cognitive function, reduces your risk of heart disease, type 2 diabetes and metabolic syndrome, improves your digestion and hormone balance and even helps you to fight cancer.
+Not only will a low-carb, high-fat diet help you lose weight fast and reduce cravings, it also improves your cognitive function, reduces your risk of heart disease, type 2 diabetes and metabolic syndrome, improves your digestion and hormone balance and may even help fight cancer.
 (1)